Theodore Christian Frye: Biography

 Born on a farm near Washington, Illinois, Theodore C. Frye was the eldest of five boys in a family of ten children.
 He embarked on a teaching career even before he had completed his own high school degree.

+Education

-By age 22, he had completed all the entrance requirements for his matriculation at the University of Illinois at Urbana–Champaign.
+By age 22, Frye had completed all the entrance requirements for his matriculation at the University of Illinois at Urbana–Champaign.
 There he graduated with a Bachelor of Science degree in 1894.
 From 1894 to 1896 he was a teacher and high school principal in Monticello, Illinois.
 From 1896 to 1897 he was a graduate student in botany at the University of Chicago.
 From 1897 to 1900 was superintendent of schools in Batavia, Illinois.
 From 1900 to 1902 he was a graduate student and an assistant in plant histology at the University of Chicago.
 There he graduated in 1902 with a Ph.D. in botany.
 His doctoral dissertation, supervised by John Merle Coulter, is entitled A Morphological Study of Certain Asclepiadaceae.

+Teaching

 From 1902 to 1903 Frye was a professor of biology at Morningside College in Iowa.
-In 1903 he was appointed professor and head of the botany department at the University of Washington, Seattle, where for his first five years he was the only botanist on the faculty.
+In 1903, he was appointed professor and head of the botany department at the University of Washington, Seattle, where, for his first five years, he was the only botanist on the faculty.
+His was joined in 1911 by John William Hotson and George Burton Rigg.
+The three would be the key faculty for the department for many years.

+Research

 Frye became a prolific plant collector in the Pacific Northwest region.
-In June 1908 in Seattle he married Else Marie Anthon.
 They collected plants together and she became an expert on alpine rock plants.
 Theodore C. Frye also collected plants with Robert Fiske Griggs and published, with George Burton Rigg, a flora of the Northwest in 1912.
 From 1914 to 1930 Frye was the director of the University of Washington's marine station at Friday Harbor (which was called "Puget Sound Biological Station" from about 1917/1918 until 1930 and "Puget Sound Marine Station" before the U.S.A. entered WW I).
 When he was the director he was also on the editorial board of The Puget Sound Marine Station Publications from 1915 to 1917 and The Puget Sound Biological Station Publications from 1918 to 1930.

 Several species of kelp are edible seaweeds eaten in China, Korea, and Japan since prehistoric times.
 Frye and Charles Edward Magnusson experimented with a process of candying kelp bulbs for which they were granted a patent in July 1910.
 They 'came up with a product that looked and tasted like citron (which they called "Seatron") but the two scientists never carried the project beyond the patent stage.'
-In 1913 the U. S. Department of Agriculture appointed Frye and George Burton Rigg to make surveys of Alaskan kelp beds as an alternative source of potash.
+In 1913, the U.S. Department of Agriculture appointed Frye and George Burton Rigg to make surveys of Alaskan kelp beds as an alternative source of potash.
 Frye's "bryophyte herbarium was one of the largest and best known collections in the American West."
+Together with Lois Clark he distributed the exsiccata-like series Hepaticae: Distributed by Clark & Frye.